 RBI Assistant Exam

 The RBI Assistant exam is conducted to recruit candidates into the clerical and assistant cadre handling day to day operations of the bank.
-The RBI Assistant 2020 notification has been released and candidates willing to appear for the RBI exams can fill in the application form.
+The RBI Assistant 2020 notification has been released, and candidates willing to appear for the RBI exams can fill in the application form.
 The following are a few details about the exam:

 RBI Assistant Eligibility

+RBI Assistant eligibility is a set of requirements that are stated by the conducting body for a candidate to apply for the exam.
 The RBI asks candidates to fulfil the following criteria for applying for RBI Assistant post:

 - Age Limits: Between 21 to 28